Amazon Honor System

 What Does It Sound Like?

-Here are some recordings (courtesy of HalDavis) of Mr. FredFeibel playing a Hammond Novachord.
+Here are some vintage recordings (courtesy of HalDavis) of Mr. FredFeibel playing a Hammond Novachord.
 The original recordings are four 78 rpm discs in the Columbia Records Album Set C-76 which was produced probably in the middle to late 40s.
 (See also http://www.modempool.com/haldavis/novacord.txt.)

 (These links lead to streaming MP3 files.)
+(As of 8/11/2011 some of these links are dead).

 1. Tea For Two